cirosantilli/cpp-cheat/cmake.md

 # CMake

-Make alternative that aims to be:
+Make alternative that aims to be portable.

--   more cross platform: works on Linux and Windows
+Generates build files that work on Linux and Windows, e.g.:

--   more declarative and compilation focused: you declare high level properties, Make translates them to the system.

-Generates programs that make the project, including projects for IDEs.

-For example, it can generated:

 - POSIX `Makefiles` on Linux,
+- Code::Blocks project
 - `cmd.exe` build scripts for Windows
-- Code::Blocks project

-all from the same input file.
+- Visual Studio projects for Windows

+So basically a compatibility wrapper to various build systems.

 The configuration file is `CMakeLists.txt`, and are written in Yet Another Language.